-when you resemble a satsuma that got punched in the eyes, then you know that’s too much make-up.posted almost 5 years ago
+when you resemble a satsuma that got punched in the eyes, then you know that’s too much make-up.posted over 5 years ago

 When you look like a clown, or a panda.

 I think most people are afraid to go out of their comfort zone (esp when it comes to makeup, even more so than fashion).
 Most natural makeup wearers (browns, earthy tones) wont try bright colors and people who like the more dramatic look feel too naked with a natural look.
 I prefer an in between look day to day, dramatic if i’m going out, and natural for family gatherings.posted over 5 years ago

 “too much” really depends on your style and the situation you’re in.